-- identified, synthesized, and critically appraised literature evaluating the effectiveness, accuracy, and cost-effectiveness of RapidAI for the detection of LVO and ICH - used methods that were guided by the Scottish Health Technologies Group's health technology assessment framework6 - highlighted and reflected on the ethical and equity implications of using RapidAl for stroke detection found in the clinical literature, integrating these considerations throughout the review - engaged 1 patient contributor who had experienced a hemorrhagic stroke

-- incorporated feedback from 3 peer reviewers (i.e., 1 clinical expert with expertise in stroke assessment, 1 clinical expert with expertise in AI radiology, and 1 ethics expert with expertise in AI), the manufacturer, and other interested parties - consulted an expert panel to deliberate on unmet clinical need, clinical value, economic considerations, impacts to health systems, and distinct social and ethical considerations regarding RapidAI.
+- identified, synthesized, and critically appraised literature evaluating the effectiveness, accuracy, and cost-effectiveness of RapidAI, - used methods that were guided by the Scottish Health Technologies Group's health technology assessment framework,6 - highlighted and reflected on the ethical and equity implications of using RapidAI for stroke detection found in the clinical literature, integrating these considerations throughout the review, - engaged 1 patient contributor who had experienced a hemorrhagic stroke, - incorporated feedback from 3 peer reviewers (i.e., 1 clinical expert with expertise in stroke assessment, 1 clinical expert with expertise in AI radiology, and 1 ethics expert with expertise in AI), the manufacturer, and other interested parties, and - consulted an expert panel to deliberate on unmet clinical need, clinical value, economic considerations, impacts to health systems, and distinct social and ethical considerations regarding RapidAI.

-What Else Did CDA-AMC Do?
+What else did CDA-AMC do?

 CDA-AMC conducted an additional review to assist health systems in Canada in preparing for the uptake of AI-enabled medical devices, as these technologies pose new challenges.
 CDA-AMC assessed whether the safeguards and assessment criteria captured by DTAC7 and other AI-related resources are in place to inform decision-making around the digital infrastructure elements of implementation.
-To conduct the AI implementation review, CDA-AMC:
+To conduct the AI Implementation Review, CDA-AMC:

-- applied DTAC (a checklist used in the UK as an add-on component to health technology assessments [HTAs])7 to the health care context in Canada by determining whether we have equivalent or similar measures, strategies, and policies to implement digital health technologies safely - conducted a literature review to identify implementation guidance specific to AI-enabled medical device use and relevant to Canada to supplement DTAC - highlighted and reflected on the ethical and equity considerations - leveraged patient engagement activities conducted in the concurrent RapidAl review - incorporated feedback from 3 peer reviewers (i.e., same reviewers as RapidAI review) and other interested parties - together with the concurrent RapidAl review, consulted an expert panel to deliberate on unmet clinical need, clinical value, economic considerations, impacts to health systems, and distinct social and ethical considerations.
+applied Digital Technology Assessment Criteria (DTAC; a checklist used in the UK as an add-on component to HTAs)7 to the health care context in Canada by determining whether we have equivalent or similar measures, strategies, and policies to implement digital health technologies safely,

+- conducted a literature review to identify implementation guidance specific to AI-enabled medical device use and relevant to Canada to supplement DTAC, - highlighted and reflected on the ethical and equity considerations, - leveraged patient engagement activities conducted in the concurrent RapidAI review, - incorporated feedback from 3 peer reviewers (i.e., same reviewers as RapidAl review) and other interested parties, and - together with the concurrent RapidAl review, consulted an expert panel to deliberate on unmet clinical need, clinical value, economic considerations, impacts to health systems, and distinct social and ethical considerations.